Shining a Spotlight on Acts of Compassion

 Everywhere you turn there is another story.
-There is simply no escaping the sadness overtaken the restaurant industry and the staggering number of jobs, careers and lives impacted.
-I was personally having such a hard time, I decided one day that the only way for me to deal with this sadness is to just focus on the good I could find.
+There is simply no escaping the sadness overtaken the restaurant industry and the staggering number of jobs, careers, and lives impacted.
+I was personally having such a hard time, that I decided one day that the only way for me to deal with this sadness was to just focus on the good I could find.
 Growing up and spending my career in the restaurant industry has taught me that the soul of our industry is providing.
-Providing meals, jobs, a safe place to relax, celebrate, love.
+Providing meals, jobs, and a safe place to relax, celebrate, and love.
 We are natural providers.
-In my effort to look for and focus on good news, I created a LinkedIn group called “Some Good News,” where we can share the best stories of how we are providing for our communities, employees and customers.
+In my effort to look for and focus on good news, I created a LinkedIn group called “Some Good News,” where we can share the best stories of how we are providing for our communities, employees, and customers.

-I then searched for companies that have not only not only been providers of good during this crisis but have a track record of doing well by doing good.
+I then searched for companies that have not only been providers of goods during this crisis but have a track record of doing well by doing good.
 Black Box Intelligence™ has been honoring leaders and companies who have built a legacy of providing at our annual conference for over 20 years.
 We have showcased them as role models for us all, so many great leaders and companies.
 When I first read that our Legacy Award Winner Kent Taylor, CEO of Texas Roadhouse was one of the first CEOs to give up his salary to help his employees, I was not surprised.
-He has spent decades putting his team first, providing not only a very profitable and successful business, but a business that takes care of their own.
+He has spent decades putting his team first, providing not only a very profitable and successful business but a business that takes care of its own.

 “We treat each other like family, and we take care of each other like family.”

-In response to COVID-19 the team shortened the grant process so they could help follow Roadies quickly.
+In response to COVID-19, the team shortened the grant process so they could help follow Roadies quickly.
 In response so far, they have granted over $567,000 to over 900 employees.
-The leadership team is dedicated to make sure they continue to keep the Andy’s Outreach funds available to those who need the help.
+The leadership team is dedicated to making sure they continue to keep the Andy’s Outreach funds available to those who need the help.

-I was also not surprised that a company that treats their employees like family is also pivoting towards success in a time when so many are struggling to keep the doors open.
+I was also not surprised that a company that treats its employees like family is also pivoting toward success at a time when so many are struggling to keep their doors open.
 Kent Taylor penned a letter to his fellow Roadies and customers that sums up the success in just a few short paragraphs.
-Kent and the Texas Roadhouse team are true providers and will not only will survive this but thrive with loyal team members and guests.
+Kent and the Texas Roadhouse team are true providers and will not only survive this but thrive with loyal team members and guests.
 As Kent describes Texas Roadhouse so well “We are just a people company that happens to serve steaks.”
 Imagine if we all took this business approach.